Web Reg Details

 From: SIU Registrar's Office

-The opening of registration for Summer and Fall 2018 will occur for all students on a staggered-start schedule, beginning with Seniors on Tuesday, April 3.
-The complete schedule is shown here.
+The opening of registration for Summer and Fall 2019 will occur on a staggered-start schedule, beginning with Seniors on Tuesday, April 2.
 Once the time slot during which you are able to first register arrives, you may immediately register for classes within SalukiNet Self-Service if you do not have any holds in place that would prevent you from registering.

-Please note that most students will be unable to use the SalukiNet Self-Service registration system during the day on Monday, April 2.
-This is in preparation for the opening of Summer and Fall 2018 registration.
-It means that most students will not be able to make registration changes to their late-starting Spring 2018 classes during that day – because they will appear to have a "Registration is not open" type of temporary hold that is only for that one day – but they should be able to make such changes again by that evening (or, at the very latest, by that midnight).
+Please note that most students will be unable to use the registration system during the day on Monday, April 1.
+This is in preparation for the opening of Summer and Fall 2019 registration.
+It means that most students will not be able to make registration changes to their late-starting Spring 2019 classes during that day – because they will appear to have a "Registration is not open" type of temporary hold that is only for that one day – but they should be able to make such changes again by that evening (or, at the very latest, by that midnight).

-Yes, Undergraduate, Graduate, and Law students are expected to register themselves using SalukiNet Self-Service.
+Yes, by using SalukiNet Self-Service.
 This system will normally permit adding of full-term classes through the end of the first week of classes.
 If circumstances prevent you from meeting this deadline to self-register, you will need to see your advisor and complete paperwork for your registration, and you may incur a late registration charge.

 Your ability to register could be impacted by holds.
 While in SalukiNet Self-Service, you can check for any current holds under the Student | Student Records menu.

 For all students, outstanding financial obligations to SIU beyond $200 may result in a hold that prevents registration, as may failing to comply with Illinois immunization requirements.
-The same is true for students who have not completed certain federally-mandated training, as well as for new Spring 2018 undergraduate students who have not submitted final transcripts from their previous institution(s).
+The same is true for students who have not completed certain federally-mandated training, as well as for undergraduate students currently in their first full semester at SIU – or back at SIU – who have not submitted final transcripts from their previous institution(s).

 Remember that if you are currently registered for this term's classes, any holds that will prevent you from registering for future term classes will also prevent you from making registration changes to your current term classes (including dropping or withdrawing from them).